Unmanned aerial vehicles in the French Armed Forces: History

 The French reconnaissance drone program began in 1995 with the purchase of four RQ-5 Hunter UAVs.
 The French military doctrine differentiates between contact drones with a range of up to 20 km and tactical drones with a range of 20 to 200 km; and so-called "theater drones" with ranges of 200 to 1000 km.

 France has been part of a European program to research the development of the Euro MAPE RPAS since 2013.
 Germany, Spain and Italy are also participating in the development of this medium altitude, long endurance MALE drone.
 It should be ready for use in 2028.

 With the EADS Harfang, France joined the NATO ISAF mission in Afghanistan.
 The Harfang should be replaced from 2017 by the US General Atomics MQ-9; as of 2020, France had six MQ-9s.

 In 2019, the French Ministry of Defense announced that some of the drones would be used for attacks and armed in the future.
 In December 2019, the French Air Force flew its first drone attack in Mali.
 The Air Force has been using drones for attacks since.

+In June 2026, Renault Group and Thales announced a strategic partnership to develop and industrialise the large-scale production of Thales’ TOUTATIS loitering munition.
+Under the agreement, Renault will manufacture the drones at one of its factories, with production capacity planned at 1,000 units per month starting as early as 2027.

 UAVs

-Northrop Gunman RQ-5 Hunter
+Northrop Grumman RQ-5 Hunter

 The RQ-5 Hunter were procured as reconnaissance drones in 1995.